-Donate or sell your pieces to places that’ll make sure they get a second life in new homes…
+Donate or sell your pieces to places that’ll make sure they get a second lease of life in new homes…

 It’s no secret that our tiny apartments in Hong Kong can accumulate a whole lot over the years.
-And if you’re anything like us and have a tendency to hoard, you’re left wading through piles of clothes and fancy dress odds and ends.
+And if you’re anything like us, and have a tendency to hoard, you’re constantly left wading through piles of clothes and fancy dress odds and ends.

-So with January in full swing and Chinese New Year upon us, why not take the opportunity to do some proper clearing out and sort through everything from clothing to books to even furniture and electronics.
+So with the New Year on the horizon, why not take the opportunity to do some proper clearing out and sort through everything from clothing to books, and even furniture and electronics.
 Donate or sell these pieces to some pretty stellar charities, non-profit organisations and consignment shops that will greatly benefit those less fortunate.

-A platform for people to buy and sell quality secondhand furnishings and accessories at a reasonable prices was dreamt up by husband and wife duo in early 2006.
+This platform for people to buy and sell quality second-hand furnishings and accessories at a reasonable prices, was dreamt up by a husband and wife duo in early 2006.
 Since then, 2nd Chance has given many great pieces of furniture new homes.
-Contact with them through email to sell unwanted furniture or to buy new pieces.
+Contact them through email to sell unwanted furniture or to buy new pieces.